apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

 #### Limit the batch size to the minimum of the `maxNumberOfMessages` and `maxSizeOfMessages`

-The Batch size is not limited to the minimum of the `maxNumberOfMessages` and `maxSizeOfMessages` from the `BatchReceive` policy.

-1. Batch size is not limited to the minimum of the maxNumberOfMessages and maxSizeOfMessages from the BatchReceive policy.
+1. Batch size is not limited to the minimum of the `maxNumberOfMessages` and `maxSizeOfMessages` from the BatchReceive policy.
-2. When the batch size is greater than the receiveQ of the consumer (I used a batch size of 3000 and a receiveQ of 500), I notice the following issues:
+2. When the batch size is greater than the `receiveQ` of the consumer (for example, the batch size is 3000 and a receiveQ is 500), the following issue occurs:

 	In a multi-topic (pattern) consumer, the client stops receiving any messages.
-I think it gets paused and never resumed when setting a timeout in the batch policy.
+The client gets paused and never resumed when setting a timeout in the batch policy.
 Only one batch is fetched and the client is never resumed.

 For more information about implementation details, see [PR-6865](https://github.com/apache/pulsar/pull/6865).

 #### Fix hash range conflict issue in Key_Shared subscription with sticky hash range
 In `Key_Shared` subscription where the`stickyHashRange` is used, consumers are not allowed to use interleaving hashes.

-The pull request will fix hash range conflict issue in `Key_Shared` with sticky hash range.
+The pull request fixs hash range conflict issue in `Key_Shared` with sticky hash range.

 For more information about implementation details, see [PR-7231](https://github.com/apache/pulsar/pull/7231).

 #### Fix: get lookup permission error

-Currently，when Pulsar AuthorizationService checks lookup permission, if the user has the role canProducer **or** canConsumer, it means that the user can perform canLookup operations, but actually in the code:
+Currently，when Pulsar AuthorizationService checks lookup permission, if the user has the role `canProducer` or `canConsumer`, it means that the user can perform `canLookup` operations, but actually in the code:

 ```java
 try {